NullArray/Archivist/README.md

 ```

 To your specifications and compile the script to exe with pyinstaller for distribution, use the --noconsole flag when compiling.

+This is an adaptation of the original authored by ajinabraham https://github.com/ajinabraham